oskar156/oskar156/README.md

 👋 Hi, I’m @oskar156

--experience with SQL, JavaScript/AppsSript, VBA, Python, and C++,
+Here's a quick summary of what I've done:

+-Experience with SQL

+-Browser Automation with Selenium to automate data entry/scraping (Python)

+-Various other data/automation projects in Python (like streamlining the import/export process for SQL Server)

+-API connections to automate reporting (AppsSript)

--scripts/macros for Google Sheets and Excel
+-scripts/macros for Google Sheets and Excel (JavaScript/AppsSript and VBA)

--browser automation with Selenium

--API connections in JavaScript
+-small projects in C++

 <!---
 oskar156/oskar156 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.